Estimated reading time: 3 minutes

-One of the questions we were asked recently is “how long can I stretch out my fruit season?”
+One of the questions we were asked recently is “How long can I stretch out my fruit season?”
+It was from a Grow Great Fruit member who lives in a temperate climate, like us.

-The main reason for this is that you get to harvest fresh fruit from your own trees for as long as possible, and not just at the peak of summer.
-This puts off the time when you have to start buying fruit, and saves money.
+It makes sense to plan your garden so you can harvest fresh fruit from your own trees for as long as possible, and not just at the peak of summer.
+This reduces the amount of time during the year when you have to buy fruit, and saves money.

 It also decreases the risk of losing your food supply to poor weather.